openfoodfacts/.github/docs/decisions/ontologies/subclassing-concepts.md

     skos:prefLabel "fruit"@en;
 ```

-* Good: Allows domain and range to be used effectively in editing tools
+* Good: Can define expected properties (and their constraints) using `rdfs:domain` and `rdfs:range`, supporting auto-suggest in editing tools
 * Good: No reasoning required to determine class membership
 * Bad: Users must remember to make all entries an instance of this class
 * Bad: Tools like VocBench don't enforce SHACL rules by default